robertson-diasjr/security-labs/README.md

 2. GitHub Repository
     - Step 1:
-        - Update the file "actions.yaml" and insert the public IP created on previous step (it´s our web server)
+        - Update the file "actions.yaml" and insert the public IP created on previous step (it´s our target web server)
     - Step 2:
         - Inside main repo > click on **Actions** (top button) > click on **set up a workflow yourself** > replace the current content by the **actions.yaml** content > click on **Start commit** > click on **Commit new file**.